 “Please join us in making recovery possible for more men and women in our community!
 Our family has been involved with Healing Transitions since its inception and continues to be inspired by how effectively this organization helps people find and stay in recovery.
 The need is urgent, and Recovery Can’t Wait.
 Thank you for your support.”

 long-term recovery can flourish.

-For 300 people each night, Healing Transitions provides life-saving recovery services, at no cost to the participant, the moment someone asks for help.
-Healing Transitions is always open, especially to those who have nowhere else to turn – homeless, uninsured, or underserved.
-We don’t turn people away, knowing their only other options are jails, emergency departments or the streets.
-But, in the throes of a national opioid crisis – and with Wake County’s population increasing 63% since our opening in 2001 – the overcrowding is unsustainable, and the risks to individuals, families, and our community are increasing.
+For over 315 people each night, Healing Transitions provides life-saving recovery services, at no cost to the participant, the moment someone asks for help.
+Healing Transitions is always open, especially to those who have nowhere else to turn – individuals who are homeless, uninsured, or underserved.
+We don’t turn people away, knowing their only other options are jails, emergency departments, or the streets.
+But, in the throes of a national opioid crisis – and with Wake County’s population increasing 66% since our opening in 2001 – the overcrowding is unsustainable, and the risks to individuals, families, and our community are increasing.

 THE NEED IS GREAT.
 THE NEED IS URGENT.